QuestPDF/QuestPDF-Documentation/docs/getting-started.md

 Once models are defined, you need to create a data source class which connects to the persistence layer, prepares and converts data.
 Although this layer has no limitations and you have full control over its implementation, there are several patterns and practices worth to follow.

 Firstly, in the data source class, you can define all necessary business logic.
-Simple operations can be placed inside the template layer (discussed in the next chapter) but more complex calculations should be kept here or inappropriate services.
+Simple operations can be placed inside the template layer (discussed in the next chapter) but more complex calculations should be kept here or in appropriate services.
 This way you prevent business logic leakage from your domains.

 If you expect to have multiple documents with similar content, for instance, the same header, define a single shared model and a corresponding method to populate it.
 The QuestPDF library takes the `DRY` (don't repeat yourself) principle to heart by providing the powerful concept of components.
 You can define your content elements, inject data models to generate proper content and even customize it with slots.
 Those concepts are similar to other popular libraries like `Vue` or `Angular`.